florencemezino/vert_outre_mer/README.md

 ## Features

-* The website is structured in 4 pages : `Destinations`, `Local Events`, `News`, `About` and appears to be also a scroll one page website also.
+* The website is structured in 4 pages : `Destinations`, `Events`, `News`, `About` and appears to be also a scroll one page website also.
 * The website's pages and different features are responsive on all device sizes.
-* Each page features a responsive header with navigation bar and a conventional placing of logo (top right).
+* Each page features a responsive header with navigation bar and a conventional placing of logo (top left).
-* There is a footer with copyright information and social media links.
+* There is a footer with copyright information, newsletter, and social media links.

 #### Destinations

-* The `Destination` page features a special hero image that cover the entire background of the first page.
+* The `Destinations` page features a special hero image that cover the entire background of the first page.
 The purpose of this hero image element is to give maximum impact when opening the website.
-* A search option can be found on the top left of the screen
+* A search option can be found on the top right of the screen
-* The main heading
+* There is a main heading in which you can read "Vert L'Outre Mer".
+"Vers l'Outre Mer" means towards overseas and in order to include a notion of sustainable/green aspect I used the writing "Vert" which means green.
-* The sub heading
+* The sub heading is short, impactful and invite any users to experience and learn about sustainibily in theses destinations.
-* The destination list
+* The destinations are presented as a list with radio buttons.
+The user will be redirected to the selected destination page as soon as the button "Explore" is clicked.
-* At the bottom of the page (above the footer) there is one call to action `Explore`.
+* At the bottom of the page (above the footer) there is two call to action :
+    - `Explore`.
 This button is highlighted and redirect the user to the related destination.
+    - `Get in touch` This button will redirect to the contact page

 - For each destination page
-* User can leave a general review about their experience in the destination
+* Users will have access to content about guest houses, restaurants and transport recommendations
-* Users can leave a review about the events / activities they attended
+* Users will have also a link at th end of the page that redirects to the events page

 #### Local Events

-* The `Local Events` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `Events` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
 * The destinations list is displayed.
 Users can select their destination by ticking one of the option.
 * Users can select the month and year and event list will pop up for them to review.
+* To see the events , users can choose list view or a list view.
+For the map view the events are placed on the map with cluster markers

 #### News